ryancbutler/terraform-vsphere-windows-userdata-vm/README.md

 It's important to have `auto_logon_count` set to `1` so the VM logs in after the Sysprep process to kickoff the command.

-## Cleaning up
+### Cleaning up
-In order not to leak secrets in either the attribute or script I do the following as part of my bootstrap process
+In order not to leak secrets in either the attribute or script I do the following as part of my bootstrap process in the PowerShell script.

 - Clear out the metadata attribute with rpctool so the base64 blob is deleted (notice two spaces at end)
 - Delete the created PS1 file